 As South Africans, we have a mix-match of advent traditions.
 Some of our traditions come from our forefathers, the Dutch and the Germans, as well as American traditions plainly because it seems that their traditions are everywhere, lol!

-The Dutch Tradition of St. Nick’s Day where the people of the Netherlands leave out shoes on the night of the 5th of December for St. Nick and Zwarte Piet to fill with chocolate, small gifts and a clementine, are quite unique.
+The Dutch Tradition of St. Nick’s Day where the people of the Netherlands leave out shoes on the night of the 5th of December for St. Nick and Zwarte Piet to fill with chocolate, small gifts and a clementine, is quite unique.
 St. Nick is also known as Christmas Father and not Santa, and that is what we call him as well.
 The shoes turned into stockings(an American tradition), which we do as well, but only on Christmas morning will the stockings be filled with small gifts.

 One tradition that we did not inherit, but I find it quite fun is the Danish Countdown candle.
 One use a plain candle and mark it from 1 to 25.
 You burn it each just just long enough to melt to the next marking until you get to the very last one on the bottom, then it is Christmas Day.
 Fun right?
 Oh, and they believe elves are little Santas that live in your attic the whole year through to be ready when Christmas arrives for little tasks Santa uses them for…